King of Malaysia: Election proceedings

-The election is carried out by a secret ballot.
+The royal election is carried out by a secret ballot.
 The ballot papers used are not numbered, but marked with the same pen and ink, and are inserted into a ballot box.
-Only the Rulers participate in the election.
+Only the royal rulers of the states participate in the election.

-A ruler may appoint another Ruler as his proxy to vote on his behalf if he is unable to attend the Election Meeting.
+A ruler may appoint another ruler as his proxy to vote on his behalf if he is unable to attend the Election Meeting.

 During the election process, the Keeper of the Rulers' Seal distributes the ballot with only one candidate.
-Each ruler is requested to indicate whether the candidate is suitable or not to be elected as Yang di-Pertuan Agong.
+Each ruler is requested to indicate whether the candidate is suitable or not to be elected as king.

-The most junior ruler, who is not listed as nominee for the office of the Yang di-Pertuan Agong, or the outgoing Yang di-Pertuan Agong is appointed to count the ballot papers together with the Keeper of the Rulers' Seal.
+The most junior ruler, who is not listed as nominee for the office of king, or the outgoing king is appointed to count the ballot papers together with the Keeper of the Rulers' Seal.

-The nominee must have obtained five votes before the ruler presiding over the Election Meeting offers him the office of Yang di-Pertuan Agong.
-If the successful nominee declines the offer or the nominated ruler fails to secure the required majority votes, the voting process is repeated with the nomination of the second most senior ruler based on the list of Seniority of States.
+The nominee must have obtained five votes before the ruler presiding over the Election Meeting informs him of his election to the office of king and asks him to accept the title.
+If the successful nominee declines the offer or the nominated ruler fails to secure the required majority votes for the office, the voting process is repeated with the nomination of the second most senior ruler based on the list of Seniority of States.
 Rulers are named and stand for election in turn.

-The process is completed only after a ruler has accepted the offer of the office of Yang di-Pertuan Agong.
-The Conference declares the ruler as the Yang di-Pertuan Agong to hold office for a term of five years.
+The process is completed only after a ruler has accepted the offer of the office of King by the presiding ruler.
+The Conference declares the elected ruler to be the new king to hold office for a term of five years.
 The ballot papers are destroyed in the presence of the rulers as soon as the result of the election is announced.

-On taking office as Yang di-Pertuan Agong, he appoints a regent for the duration of his five-year term for the state which he rules.
-Usually, but not always, the regent is a close relative.
-The regent acts as head of state in that state for every purpose except for the role of head of Islam, which is retained by the Yang di-Pertuan Agong.
+On taking office as king months after election, he appoints a regent for the duration of his five-year term for the state which he rules.
+Usually, but not always, the prince regent is a close relative.
+The regent acts as head of state in that state for every purpose except for the role of head of Islam, which is retained by the king.

 Order of seniority of states

-Since the first cycle of nine Yang di-Pertuan Agong (1957–1994), the order among the eligible state rulers has followed the order established by that cycle, namely:
+Since the first cycle of nine kings (1957–1994), the order among the eligible state rulers has followed the order established by that cycle, namely: